Cheapest car insurance in Massachusetts for a bad driving record

 Cheapest car insurance after an accident in Massachusetts

-State Farm and Geico have the lowest car insurance rates after an accident at $1,037 and $1,890, respectively.
+State Farm has the lowest rates after an accident at $1,037 a year.
+GEICO also has affordable rates at $1,890 a year.

 Drivers with accidents on their record typically pay higher insurance rates than those with a clean record.
 While car insurance rates may increase after one accident, multiple accidents can increase rates even more.